vrdriver/tag/README.md

 This has been added to Github incase it goes the way of the dodo.
+The last official update was back in 2003.

-You can probably find it here too (which is where it was sourced from): https://www.rarewares.org/others.php
+You can find the download here too (which is where it was sourced from): https://www.rarewares.org/others.php

 Tag - Automatic Tag from filename
 =================================